 Decide ahead of time whether you want to pitch your story, read your first page or synopsis.

 Think of this as a chance to gain experience.
 If you feel you have messed up, it’s OK!
 You will still have a chance to submit your work to our faculty using their submission guidelines.

-If you are not happy with your feedback, it is important to remain courteous and professional.
+If you are unhappy with your feedback, it is important to remain courteous and professional.
 If your pitch is not understood this could be a time to reflect and clarify your storyline for the next opportunity.